Overview

 - Mountain streams and waterfalls

-- Terraced farmlands showcasing traditional agriculture
+- Terraced farmlands showcase traditional agriculture

 - Alpine meadows with seasonal wildflowers